CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

 ### I think this is a bug with CocoaPods

-In this case we want to get it on a Github issues tracker, we use this to keep track of the development work we have to do.
+In this case we want to get it on a GitHub issues tracker, we use this to keep track of the development work we have to do.

 * **Search tickets before you file a new one.** Add to existing tickets if you have new information about the issue.
 * **Only file tickets about the CocoaPods tool itself.** This includes [CocoaPods](https://github.com/CocoaPods/CocoaPods/issues),